huggingface/transformers/examples/question-answering/README.md

 of the script.

 The old version of this script can be found [here](https://github.com/huggingface/transformers/tree/master/examples/legacy/question-answering).

+`run_qa.py` allows you to fine-tune any model from our [hub](https://huggingface.co/models) (as long as its architecture as a `ForQuestionAnswering` version in the library) on the SQUAD dataset or another question-answering dataset of the `datasets` library or your own csv/jsonlines files as long as they are structured the same way as SQUAD.
+You might need to tweak the data processing inside the script if your data is structured differently.

+Note that if your dataset contains samples with no possible answers (like SQUAD version 2), you need to pass along the flag `--version_2_with_negative`.

 #### Fine-tuning BERT on SQuAD1.0

 This example code fine-tunes BERT on the SQuAD1.0 dataset.
 It runs in 24 min (with BERT-base) or 68 min (with BERT-large)